Particular/docs.particular.net/samples/logging/new-relic/sample.md

 snippet: newrelic-register-probe

-During the metric registration the following steps are required:
+During the metric registration, the following steps are required:

 * Map metric names including the endpoint name and message type, if available
 * Register observer callbacks